Medeirosseth/BizzWhizzApi.Solution/README.md

 ## Description:memo:

-_An Application Programming Interface that gives the user to create a database of business types, names, and locations.
+_An Application Programming Interface that gives the user the ability to create a database of business types, names, and locations.
 Users can see a list of businesses in the database.
 Users also have update and delete functionality_

 <details>
   <summary>Setup/installation Requirements:open_file_folder:</summary>